How Do You Cut Sugar Cravings?

 2. Read labels

-If you are able to successfully remove all obvious forms of sugar, its important to start reading labels to ensure you aren’t accidentally consuming high amounts of added sugar.
+If you are able to successfully remove all obvious forms of sugar, it’s important to start reading labels to ensure you aren’t accidentally consuming high amounts of added sugar.
 Did you know, for example, that common household staples such as ketchup and “healthy” cereals and granola bars are loaded with extra sugar?

 Sugar has many names and is in many different syrups and concentrates you should be on the lookout for, too.
 There are at least 61 different names for sugar on food labels.
 These include common names (such as sucrose and high-fructose corn syrup), as well as barley malt, dextrose, maltose and rice syrup, among others.